This recipe started at the Iowa State Fair.

 - 2 cups corn (fresh, canned, or frozen and thawed)

-- 2 cups uncooked white or jasmine rice (yields about 6 cups cooked)
+- 2 cups uncooked jasmine or white rice

-- Optional: squeeze of lime, pinch of salt, drizzle of olive oil
+- Squeeze of lime juice, pinch of salt, drizzle of olive oil (optional but worth it)

-- Juice of 1 lime (plus zest, if desired)
+- Juice of one lime plus zest if you want

 Toppings: